Onesso/Rent-Right-ui/README.md

 NOTE: for seamless scrolling of different part/components of the page? set the most parent element height to 100% then the component that you want to scroll(detail/left part of the page) set the height to 100vh and overflow-y to scroll

 onClicking the message the chat becomes visible; therefore we will use useState in that it is set to null and the chat disappers when true the chat appear.

+# Connecting the front-end to the back-end

+## Register

+for regitering will have a formData and from the for we get user credentials.

+handleSubmit funtion is responsible for taking the data and sending it to the api. this function must be async, we'll use the try catch incase of any error:

+      NOTE:    Your frontend (running on http://localhost:5173) is trying to make a POST request to your backend (running on http://localhost:8800).
+Since these are two different origins (ports 5173 and 8800 are considered different origins), the browser blocks the request unless the backend explicitly allows it.

+      Preflight Request:
+      For certain types of requests (like POST with JSON data), the browser first sends an OPTIONS request (called a preflight request) to check if the server allows the actual request.
+If the server doesn't respond to the preflight request with the correct CORS headers, the browser blocks the request.

+      therefore To resolve this issue, we need to configure your backend server to allow requests from your frontend origin (http://localhost:5173).

+      from the server the following code is written to allow cookies to be sent: app.use(cors({origin: "http://http://localhost:5173", credentials: true})) N/B the browser is very strict the address should not have the trailing slash

+when the user has successfully registered he is redirected to the log in page; this is by the use of useNavigate hook. from react router dom

+## Login

+we'll be using the try catch finally so that we can disable our submit button waiting for the server responce. the responce from the server, is the user credetils from the database.

+Now we will be storing this credentials to the localstorage of the browser